GrinonBarrett/Taksidos/Combat Test/Characters/Grisam.md

 **Run Speed**: He may run up to 5 yards per move.

+**Climb Speed**: He may climb up to 2 yards per move, presuming it is reasonable terrain to climb.

-**Swim speed**: He may swim up to 2 yards per move, presuming the water isn’t too rough.
+**Swim speed**: He may swim up to 1.5 yards per move, presuming the water isn’t too rough.

 **Weapon Training**: He has no training in weapons.